 - You receive a request to change supplier credentials or transfer funds.

 All these signs should prompt you to be extra careful and investigate before going any further.
 Don’t hesitate to contact your IT department if you have any doubts.
+Common scams include wire transfer fraud, vendor fraud, employee embezzlement, etc.

 Tip 3: Split the tasks of teams involved in the payment chain

-Take advantage of the off-peak season to reinforce your internal security processes and set up segregation of duties.
+Take advantage of the holiday season to reinforce your internal security processes and set up segregation of duties.
 Segregation of duties fends off human error and internal fraud.
 It means splitting the tasks of the employees involved in the payment chain and implementing internal processes like the 4 eyes principle.

 The 4 eyes principle ensures that at least 2 people are involved at each step of the P2P process.
-This guarantees thorough and systematic controls, fending off fraud.
+This guarantees thorough and systematic controls, fending off payment fraud.

 Tip 4: Check supplier data at all times (and not only when onboarding a new one!)